raiaman15/random-winner/README.md

 **Execute Command in Docker Container** `docker-compose exec <container_name> <command>`

-**Deletes all Docker components unused presently (DON'T TRY IF NOT SURE)** `docker system prune -a`
+**Delete all Docker components unused presently (DON'T TRY IF NOT SURE)** `docker system prune -a`

+**Delete the persistent volume, used by specific docker container** `docker volume ls`
+`docker volume rm <volume ID>`

-*NOTE: Volumes persist unless deleted explicitly with "docker-compose -f <yml filename> down -v" where -v flag is for deleting the volume.*
+*NOTE: Alternatively, volumes could be deleted explicitly with below command where -v flag is for deleting the volume.*
+`docker-compose -f <yml filename> down -v`

 ### Reference URLs
 - https://docs.docker.com/compose/django/
 - https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/

-*NOTE: This is a starter template for django (version 3.1.5)* *NOTE: You must update the compose/ssl_production/nginx/domain_ssl_cert.pem file with the file generated for your domain.
+*NOTE: This is a starter template for django (version 3.1.5)* *NOTE: You must update `compose/ssl_production/nginx/domain_ssl_cert.pem` file with the file generated for your domain.
 You can generate it from Cloudflare or any other provider.*
-*NOTE: You must update the compose/ssl_production/nginx/domain_ssl_private_key.key file with the file generated for your domain.
+*NOTE: You must update `compose/ssl_production/nginx/domain_ssl_private_key.key` file with the file generated for your domain.
 You can generate it from Cloudflare or any other provider.*

 Default values come from env files; change accordingly.